-As a general rule, you are allowed to cross state lines with your guns, thanks to a little-known law called U.S. Code 926A.
-The catch is that it only works if you follow certain provisions.
-Everything you need to know about it is outlined below:
+As a general rule, you may cross state lines with your guns, thanks to a little-known law called US Code 926A.
+The catch is it only works if you follow certain provisions:

 Notwithstanding any other provision of any law or any rule or regulation of a State or any political subdivision thereof, any person who is not otherwise prohibited by this chapter from transporting, shipping, or receiving a firearm shall be entitled to transport a firearm for any lawful purpose from any place where he may lawfully possess and carry such firearm to any other place where he may lawfully possess and carry such firearm if, during such transportation the firearm is unloaded, and neither the firearm nor any ammunition being transported is readily accessible or is directly accessible from the passenger compartment of such transporting vehicle: